Little Rock Birth Injury Lawyers

 Protecting the rights of the tiniest victims of medical negligence throughout Arkansas

 Discovering that your newborn has sustained a birth injury is devastating.
-Serious injuries caused by mishandling, oxygen deprivation or other causes can have a lasting, negative impact on a child’s life.
+Serious injuries caused by mishandling, oxygen deprivation, or other causes can have a lasting, negative impact on a child’s life.
+Doctors and hospitals whose negligence causes your newborn to have a birth injury should be held accountable for your child’s injuries, medical expenses, pain and suffering, any scarring or disfigurement, loss of function, and changes in life expectations.

 Is a birth injury the same as a birth defect?